 Timing bugs disappeared as soon as I added printf statements.
 Hardware debuggers halted the system.
 Field issues meant shipping hardware back to the lab.
 I missed the real-time visualization and replay that made FADEC debugging intuitive and fast.

-Cortx is the toolchain I wanted back then, local-first observability, multimodal ingest, deterministic replay, and remote control.μscope ships today.
-The rest of the EdgeOps roadmap is underway.
+Nexus is the application I wanted back then, local-first observability, multimodal ingest, repeatable replay, and remote control.